 Unlike the websites of many collection agencies, MCM’s site is aimed directly at consumers and contains lots of information for people struggling with debt.
-MCM describes itself as “a company that helps consumers resolve past-due financial obligations…[by] empower[ing]…[them] through education and payment plans [to] help them return to a path toward improved financial health.”
+MCM describes itself as “a company that helps consumers resolve past-due financial obligations…[by] empower[ing]…[them] through education and payment plans to help them return to a path toward improved financial health.”
 Their Help Center features a video explaining how MCM can “educate” consumers about financial literacy.
 They have posted a “consumer’s bill of rights” and a customer satisfaction survey.
 Consumer resources include the usual links to the credit reporting agencies and information about the FDCPA; but MCM also includes links to government programs for low-income households; food and healthcare assistance; and unemployment benefits.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely MCM would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-In September 2015, the Consumer Financial Protection Bureau (CFPB) issued a Consent Order against Encore Financial Group and its affiliated business entities, including MCM.
+In September 2015, the Consumer Financial Protection Bureau (CFPB) issued a Consent Order against Encore Financial Group and its affiliated business entities, including Midland Credit Management.
 The Order found that Encore and its affiliates, in the course of either purchasing delinquent debt or collecting delinquent debt, violated sections of the Consumer Financial Protection Act (CFPA); the Fair Debt Collections Practices Act (FDCPA); and the Fair Credit Reporting Act (FCRA).
 The Order identified Encore as a purchaser and collector of debt on a massive scale, and as one of the largest in the industry.
 Encore’s policy of competitive, for-profit, massive-scale debt purchasing and collection resulted in practices that routinely and deliberately avoided or even prohibited case-by-case examination of delinquent debt factors normally consistent with established legal and professional standards.
 For example, purchase agreements between Encore and debt sellers acknowledged that the balances owed on many of the accounts were approximations; that many of the accounts had passed statutes of limitations for litigation; or that the files otherwise contained inaccurate information.

 Encore attempted to address these discrepancies simply by requesting from the debt sellers knowingly false statements that the account information had been previously verified by hard copy.
 Encore’s illegal collection activity included attempting to collect debts without a reasonable legal basis; filing lawsuits to force judgements against debtors who did not owe any money; knowingly filing against consumers legal affidavits containing false or misleading information; harassing consumers by making an excessive number of calls, sometimes more than 20 times in less than two days; and deliberately misrepresenting themselves by attempting to collect debts they knew the consumer did not owe, or refusing to acknowledge the validity of consumer disputes.
 The CFPB ordered hundreds of millions of dollars in fines, penalties, and restitution; and has required Encore to undergo a 5-year restructuring plan requiring strict reporting and monitoring of its business activities.